Rosuavio/system-configs/test/README.md

 ### Resolution

-Inconsitant in efficacy, but should be hight enough.
+Inconsistent in efficacy, but should be high enough.
 (The default seems fine)

 Can easily be configured from the VM. virtualisation.qemu.options = [ -device fooo,xres=XXX,yres=YYY ]